-The City is able to manage physical changes to properties designated under the Ontario Heritage Act through the Heritage Permit process.
+The City of Hamilton is able to manage physical changes to properties designated under the Ontario Heritage Act through the Heritage Permit process.

 You may find out whether your property is designated by checking the City’s Cultural Heritage Resource Mapping.